LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/studio.rst.txt

 Bonus Missions
 --------------

 1. Add validation to your program.
-If the user enters a negative number, print an error message and quit.
+If the user enters a negative number? a non-numeric character? the empty string?
+Print an error message and quit.
    You’ll need to peek ahead to learn about `conditional syntax in
    Java <https://docs.oracle.com/javase/tutorial/java/nutsandbolts/if.html>`__.
 2. Extend your program further by using a `while or do-while